nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 I did the same thing as before- measuring out squared-off sections of the yard and adding it up to find the area.
 This time, I had to measure our awkwardly shaped garden beds and subtract them from the total.
 That was kind of a pain, I will admit.
 Geometry was never my favorite subject in school.

 It was also more difficult to shovel into the wheelbarrow than the gravel.
 I ended up using a garden spade and shoveling it into a smaller bucket and pouring it where I needed extra.
-My husband was much more adept in using the transfer shovel and wheelbarrow, so we tag-teamed the yard that way.
+My husband was much more adept at using the transfer shovel and wheelbarrow, so we tag-teamed the yard that way.
 Then the same rules applied- shovel, pour, and spread.

 ![](/uploads/9-nick-shoveling-guadalupe-rock.jpg)